ryanjv755/opensignalreport/README.md

 # OpenSignalReport

+**Set it, forget it, and hear your signal like never before!**
-**OpenSignalReport** is an easy-to-use, web-based tool for monitoring, logging, and analyzing radio signals using affordable SDR (Software Defined Radio) hardware.
-Designed with ham radio operators in mind, it helps you track signal reports, test coverage, and even play back your own transmissions—all from your web browser!
+Introducing **OpenSignalReport**—the all-in-one, web-based solution for monitoring, logging, and analyzing your radio signals with affordable SDR (Software Defined Radio) hardware.
+Designed for hams who want more from their shack, OpenSignalReport lets you track signal reports, test coverage, and even play back your own transmissions—all from the comfort of your web browser.
+**Just plug it in, turn it on, and let OpenSignalReport do the rest!**

 ---